How to Use Progress Bar and Circle Progress Widgets

 This tutorial shows the customization of JetElements Progress Bar and Circle Progress widgets for Elementor.

 Let’s imagine you need to describe the service you provide.
-For example, you produce jewelry items and need to specify the time it will take to create the particular one, the difficulty and the uniqueness under every single article.
-In this case, JetElements Progress Bar widget comes to the rescue.
+For example, you produce jewelry items and need to specify the time it will take to create the particular one, the difficulty, and the uniqueness under every single article.
+In this case, the JetElements Progress Bar widget comes to the rescue.

 Progress Bar and Circle Progress widgets assist you when you need to visualize the information and want the numbers to speak for you.
 You can use them to display the stages of a process, progress, use them to compare several items, etc.